The Kyambura Gorge – BBC called it “the Lost Valley.”

 As you cross the Kyambura on the logs provided, we suggest you find and see with open eyes.

 Besides the chimpanzees, hiking down the Gorge exposes visitors to unique and incredible biodiversity.
 Visitors will have an opportunity to spot rare vegetation and tall tropical trees.
 The Gorge is also home to mammals like hippos, forest elephants, giant forest hogs, various antelopes, and smaller primates.

 Nature walks in Kyambura Gorge will introduce you to a completely different environment from Savanah’s hotter equatorial one.
-You are entering a cooler underground forest with beautiful tree canopies and fantastic creatures.
+You enter a cooler underground forest with beautiful tree canopies and fantastic creatures.

 Your Guide will share information about the valley, including its history, animals, and birds.
 The nature walks are organized in two shifts – the morning and afternoon.

 Level of Difficulty: You should be in reasonable shape for this three-hour trek, and an average level of fitness is required to complete the tour comfortably.
 Additionally, it would be best to balance yourself crossing the river on logs.

 Where else in the world are you going to find a giant gash in the middle of the Savannah?
-It is unique scenery does not do it justice, and it is a National Geographic-worthy photograph scene.
+Its unique scenery does not justice, and it is a National Geographic-worthy photography scene.

-Kyambura Gorge will be a “Wow Moment of Discovery’ for Amateur or a Professional photographers.
+Kyambura Gorge will be a “Wow Moment of Discovery’ for Amateur or Professional photographers.

 A photographer is like a discoverer from the past.
 The difference is that you will be using a camera instead of a gun to capture primates and wildlife.

 It is one of the most photogenic spots in the Pearl of Africa.
 There are photo opportunities from above or in the lost valley.
-Scenes that leave you with lasting memories of their time on safari in Uganda.
+Scenes leave you with lasting memories of their time on safari in Uganda.

 Please Note: Permits are required for a professional photographer that we assist in obtaining.